pvstorageoptimization/Optibess_algorithm/README.rst

-Optibess Algorithm - optimizing PV system cobined with storage
+Optibess Algorithm - optimizing PV system combined with storage
 ==============================================================

 **Optibess Algorithm** is a python 3.10+ library for simulating and optimizing a photovoltaic system with power storage.